 Selling them directly on social media would not be wise.
-Instead you must perform a thorough research on their profiles, posts, shares, comments, etc., to completely understand their pain points and challenges.
-This would give you an idea of how effective your product is in meeting their challenges and also how to place your product in a most clear and concise manner.
+Instead, you must perform thorough research on their profiles, posts, shares, comments, etc., to completely understand their pain points and challenges.
+This would give you an idea of how effective your product is in meeting their challenges and also how to place your product in a clearest and concise manner.

 Using tools like SurveyMonkey, you can gather their important data like their company’s name and email address with just a simple survey.
 Your survey could be as simple as asking them if they need a product for dealing with a challenge they are currently facing.
 If you hit the right spot, they won’t hesitate to answer yes along with sharing their details.

 But before you send across the survey, the most important point is to know your customer’s persona.
 These personas would help you prepare a list of actual customers through their social media profiles.
 Creating an ideal customer profile would be a good exercise towards this end.
 Once you are done with all the necessary preparations, shoot out your survey through any or all of the communication channels.

 The best way to upscale your audience’s trust and credibility is by “borrowing” them from other marketers.
 There are many tech magazines or companies that promote tech-related products and services.
 You can reach out to their audience through affiliate marketing.
 They can showcase your product to the large set of audience they have built by themselves.
 This will allow you instant access to the vast audience and in return, you pay these affiliate marketers a percentage of the conversion amount.

 One of the best examples of affiliate marketing is the Shopify affiliate program.
 They partner with many marketers and give them a commission of $58 for each conversion.
 They also give online support to their partners to educate them about the products that help them convert the traffic.